Painful Bowel Movements: Know its Causes & Treatment

 • surgery to remove anal or rectal tumors and prevent the spread of cancerous tissue, possibly removing your entire rectum, anus, and parts of your colon if cancer has spread

-• regorafenib (Stivarga) for advanced rectal cancer to stop the growth of cancer cells
+• Regorafenib (Stivarga) for advanced rectal cancer to inhibit cancer cell growth.

 When to see a Doctor?